codekansas/codekansas.github.io/_posts/2017-02-11-amazon-google-recap.markdown

 title: "My Internship Experience"
 date: 2017-02-11 12:00:00
 categories: personal
+image: /resources/index/gomazon.png
 excerpt: >
-  An overview of my internship experiences at Amazon and Google.
+  An overview of my internship experiences at Amazon and Google (I will probably update this after I finish at Facebook).
 ---

 All the opinions I express in this post are strictly my own.